minter/rod_the_bot/README.md

 Now that my primary social media home is [Bluesky](https://bsky.app), I wanted to bring in some in-game NHL updates into the timeline.
 This bot leverages the [NHL StatsWeb API](https://gitlab.com/dword4/nhlapi) to pull live game data, and post updates to Bluesky.

 The project leverages my previous work with a Twitter bot to post automated goal calls to Twitter.
-It was written to power the Bluesky account [canesgameday@bsky.social](https://bsky.app/profile/canesgameday.bsky.social), but should be configurable for accounts following any NHL team.
+It was written to power the Carolina Hurricanes Bluesky account [@canesgameday.bsky.social](https://bsky.app/profile/canesgameday.bsky.social), but should be configurable for accounts following any NHL team.

 ## Installation

-You can install and run raw source code, or use the Docker image.
+You can install and run raw source code on your server, or use the Docker image.

+By default, the scheduler will run at 10am in your time zone every day.
+If there is no game that day, it will silently exit.
+If there is a game, it will enqueue the game feed job to run every minute until the game is marked as a final.
+Once the game is final, it will enqueue the post-game job to run once.

 ### Raw source code

 This method requires you to be running on a system with Ruby 3+ and enough dev tools to build native extensions.
-You will also need a Redis instance to store state.
+You will also need a Redis instance running to store state.

 1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
 2. Install Ruby dependencies: `bundle install`
 3. Create a `.env` file (see below)
-4. Run the background job processor: `bundle exec sidekiq`
+4. Run the background job processor: `bundle exec dotenv sidekiq`
 5. Optional - Run the web UI to monitor Sidekiq: `bin/rails s`

 ### Docker image

 This method requires you to have Docker and Docker Compose installed.

+1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
+2. Create a `.env` file (see below)
+3. Run the software: `docker-compose up --build -d`

 ## Configuration using .env